-Booking a cruise can feel a bit overwhelming, especially if you’re new to the world of cruising.
-You’re deciding on a lot of aspects of your vacation with just a single booking: where you’re staying, what type of cabin you’ll have, where you’re going, and who you’re traveling with.
-To help answer some questions you may have on how to book a cruise, we’ve put together this Q&A guide.
+Booking a cruise can feel a bit overwhelming, especially if youβre a first-timer that’s new to the world of cruising.
+Youβre deciding on a lot of aspects of your vacation with just a single booking: where youβre staying, what type of cabin youβll have, where youβre going, and who youβre traveling with.
+To help answer some questions you may have, weβve put together this first timer’s Q&A guide on how to book a cruise.

 How old do you have to be to book a cruise?

-To start off, you might be wondering whether you’re even old enough to book a cruise on your own.
-While each cruise line has its own policies, generally you must be at least 18 years old to take a cruise without an older adult for sailings that don’t visit (or depart from) a port in the United States.
+As a first-time cruiser, you might be wondering whether youβre even old enough to book a cruise on your own.
+While each cruise line has its own policies, generally you must be at least 18 years old to take a cruise without an older adult for sailings that donβt visit (or depart from) a port in the United States.

 For sailings that originate in or visit the U.S., you must be at least 21.
 Married couples that are sailing from the U.S. but are under 21 are generally an exception to this rule.